Drug-Free Schools and Communities Act

 Alcohol

 The laws of Wisconsin prohibit the sale of alcohol to anyone who has not reached the legal drinking age of 21, and there is a concurrent duty on the part of an adult to prevent the illegal consumption of alcohol on his/her premises.
 Wis.
 Stat.125.07(1)(a)(1).
-Repeated violation of this statute can result in imprisonment of up to 9 months and fine of $10,000.
+Repeated violation of this statute can result in imprisonment of up to 9 months and a fine of $10,000.
 Wis.
 Stat.125.07(1)(b)(2)(d).
 It is against the law for an underage person to attempt to buy an alcoholic beverage, falsely represent his/her age, or enter a licensed premises.
 Violators of this law can be fined $1000, ordered to participate in a supervised work program, and have their driver’s license suspended, Wis.
 Stat.
 125.07(4).

 Illicit Drugs